x3ro/custom-dcu.bst/README.md

 * URL access date is displayed right after the URL (from the "urldate" field), with the following format:
     * URL: <url> (last accessed: <urldate>)

+# Installation

+On Mac OS X, you can clone this repository into the

+    ~/Library/texmf/bibtex/bst/

+directory (which you might need to create).
+You should then by able to use the style like any built-in one.